 Item Description Device maintenance Cleaning tool replacement Select to replace the cleaning tool.
 Empty fluidics line Select this button and select a flow cell stage to discharge the residual liquid in its fluidics line to the waste container.
 Self-test Select to perform a self-test for the hardware of the device.
 When the test is finished, you will get a notification and the results will be displayed on the screen.
 Door control Unlock optics maintenance door Select to unlock the optics maintenance door.
 Only CG Technical Support or trained personnel can maintain the optical system.
 Unlock fluidics maintenance door Select to unlock the fluidics maintenance door.
 Only CG Technical Support or trained personnel can maintain the fluidics system.
+Service life stat.
+Lifetime alarm notification If enabled, the system automatically displays notifications when the consumables listed are nearing the end of their service life.
+Residual service life Displays the residual service life of the consumables.
 User management Select to reset the password of the current user account.